Nick Jonas & the Administration: Group formation

-"I had written five or six songs that were on my heart, things that were just pouring out of me with this new and exciting sound", said Jonas.
+"I had written five or six songs that were on my heart, things that were just pouring out of me with this new and exciting sound," said Jonas.
 "They weren't necessarily right for the Jonas Brothers, but I thought they could be perfect for something else."

 The band was announced on the official MySpace page of the Jonas Brothers on October 30, stating it was just a "side project" and that this was not the end of the band.
-"I'm kind of modeling it after Bruce Springsteen & The E Street Band", Nick said.
-"It's kind of the look we were going for stylistically on the album cover and just the project in general… [Springsteen] pours so much passion and emotion into all of his songs every night and I hope I can capture that too."
+"I'm kind of modeling it after Bruce Springsteen & The E Street Band," Nick said.
+"It's kind of the look we were going for stylistically on the album cover and just the project in general...
+[Springsteen] pours so much passion and emotion into all of his songs every night and I hope I can capture that too."

 The Administration members Michael Bland, Tommy Barbarella and Sonny Thompson formerly played together in Prince's New Power Generation from 1991 to 1996.
 All three were original members.

 2009-2010: Who I Am

-The first single of the album "Who I Am" was officially released on December 3, 2009, followed by the release of the music video.
+The first single from the album, "Who I Am", was officially released on December 3, 2009, followed by the release of the music video.

-The group made its live debut performing a single of the same name on the Grammy Nominations Concert Live special Dec.
-2 on CBS.
+The group made its live debut performing the song on the Grammy Nominations Concert Live special December 2 on CBS.

 Jonas cut the album in eight days with producer John Fields, who also played bass.
-The album has 9 new numbers and a cover of the Jonas Brothers single "Tonight".
-Nick originally wrote the song World War III for the administration, but instead it was used on the Jonas Brothers album Lines, Vines and Trying Times.
-He also wrote a song called Oval Office but the songs never appeared on the record because according to Nick the song didn't sound good.
+The album has nine new tracks and a cover of the Jonas Brothers single "Tonight".
+Jonas originally wrote the song "World War III" for the Administration, but instead it was used on the Jonas Brothers album Lines, Vines and Trying Times.
+He also wrote a song called "Oval Office" that did not appear on the record because according to Jonas it did not sound good.
 "Rose Garden" was the first song written for the album and was partly inspired by a difficult break-up.

-Previews of the songs Olive & An Arrow, Last Time Around, State of Emergency, Stronger (Back on the Ground) and Vespers Goodbye were released online before the official album release.
+Previews of the songs "Olive & an Arrow", "Last Time Around", "State of Emergency", "Stronger (Back on the Ground)" and "Vesper's Goodbye" were released online before the official album release.

-Their debut album Who I Am was released February 2, 2010 as a Standard Edition (CD) and Limited Edition (CD+DVD) and reached number 3 on the Billboard 200 album chart, selling over 80,000 copies.
+Their debut album Who I Am was released on February 2, 2010, as a standard edition CD and limited edition CD+DVD and reached number 3 on the Billboard 200 albums chart, selling over 80,000 copies.